mariusz-schimke/GiGraph/README.md

 ...

-// add an edge whose head is attached to the port1 port graph.Edges.Add("Foo", "Bar").Attributes.HeadPort = new DotEndpointPort("port1", DotCompassPoint.NorthEast);
+// add an edge whose head is attached to the port1 port graph.Edges.Add("Foo", "Bar").Attributes.Head.Port = new DotEndpointPort("port1", DotCompassPoint.NorthEast);

 // you can also set the port this way, achieving a slightly different output, but the same visualization graph.Edges.Add("Foo", "Bar").Head.Port = new DotEndpointPort("port1", DotCompassPoint.NorthEast);